DmanFF10/3DArenaMMO/README.md

 3DArenaMMO
 ==========

-arena style mmo in 3D
+i am translating a mmo that i made in C# and adding the 3D element to it.